-- 1. Acceptance in the Teacher-Education Program - 2.
-Completion of 90 semester hours of college studies (Normally transfer students must be in residence the semester immediately prior to directed teaching.) - 3.
-Completion of all professional course requirements.
-See III.
-B. below. - 4.
+- 1. Acceptance in the Teacher-Education Program - Completion of 90 semester hours of college studies (Normally transfer students must be in residence the semester immediately prior to directed teaching.) - Completion of all professional course prerequisites.
+These include Psychology 201 and 202, Education 203-204, and Education 315for prospective elementary school teachers, and Education 314 for secondary. - 4.
 Competence in subject matter